If you have a small business, you may qualify for the biggest UK American Express sign-up bonus.

 Remember that it is far easier to get the bonus on Business Platinum compared to the personal version because it only requires you to have gone six months without a card earning Membership Rewards points.
 The personal version requires to have gone 24 months without a personal card earning Membership Rewards poitns.

-You can find out more about American Express Business Platinum on the American Express website here.
+You can find out more about American Express Business Platinum, and apply, on the American Express website here.

 Disclaimer: Head for Points is a journalistic website.
 Nothing here should be construed as financial advice, and it is your own responsibility to ensure that any product is right for your circumstances.
 Recommendations are based primarily on the ability to earn miles and points and do not consider interest rates, service levels or any impact on your credit history.
 By recommending credit cards on this site, I am – technically – acting as a credit broker.
 Robert Burgess, trading as Head for Points, is regulated and authorised by the Financial Conduct Authority to act as a credit broker.